centerforaisafety/cerberus-cluster/playbooks/README.md

 # Billing

 If the billing system has been deployed a final step needs to be performed before usage data will be collected.
 The cluster resource usage collection scripts in `/etc/oci-hpc/billing` need to be scheduled in crontab.
 Each collection script has certain requirements that need to be met before they can be used.
 More details can be found by reviewing the scripts or by running the scripts with the `-h` or `--help` options.
 Once the requirements have been satisfied, uncomment the entries in `crontab -e` to begin collecting usage data.

+## Passwordless SSH for Root User

+We provide playbooks to enable and disable passwordless SSH for the root user.
+This feature is typically required for automated administrative tasks such as software upgrades, for example with Weka.
+Caution: Enabling passwordless SSH for the root user poses significant security risks.
+Be sure to disable it as soon as it is no longer necessary.

+Prerequisites:
+- Ensure that SSH key pairs (root and root.pub) are created.
+If you haven’t already, you can generate them using the following command: `ssh-keygen -f /home/opc/.ssh/root -N ''`
+- Place the keys in the /home/opc/.ssh/ directory.

+Enabling Passwordless SSH: `ansible-playbook passwordless_ssh_for_root_enable.yml`

+Disabling Passwordless SSH: `ansible-playbook passwordless_ssh_for_root_disable.yml`

+Note: Always ensure that passwordless SSH is disabled when not actively needed to maintain the security integrity of your system.